ontohub/ontohub/doc/webserver_configuration.md

 Basically one can run any HTTP-Proxy infront (frontend) of the ruby rack application server (like puma or webrick), which in turn provides access to the ontohub web application.
-These notes provides some hints wrt. the frontends we use or collected from other contributors.
+These notes provide some hints wrt. the frontends we use or collected from other contributors.

 Apache HTTPd configuration